Il Cuore nel Pozzo: Supposed antisemitism

-His name, Pavan, is derived from the city of Padova.
+His name, Pavan, is derived from the city of Padua.
 Many Jews in Italy have names derived from a city or village, which used to identify their ghetto in the Middle Ages.
 Yet, Pavan is very common in north-eastern Italy, among gentiles.
 However, the director of the movie, Alberto Negrin, is a jew.

 Inaccuracies

 In addition to the political controversy, many factual mistakes can be found in the film.

 Ettore's return

 It is the spring of 1945.
 Ettore, shaved, wearing a clean uniform of the Alpini corps, still carrying his rifle, arrives at home.

 The armistice was in September 1943.
 Where has he been all this time?

 Flag

 When the Yugoslavian partisans enter Francesco's village, they burn the Italian monarchic flag and raise the Yugoslavian one.
 However, in 1945 Istria was not under the control of the Kingdom of Italy, but was directly ruled by Nazi Germany as part of the Operational Zone Adriatic Coast.
 The flag that would have flown over the village would then have been either the Nazi flag, or the flag of the Italian Social Republic, the Nazi puppet state headed by Benito Mussolini.
 In fact, the Italian monarchic flag was the flag of an enemy state.
 The choice of the more politically neutral monarchic flag seems a way to hide the fact that Italians were subordinate allies of Nazi Germany.

 This flag was burnt in the movie.

 The flag of the Italian Social Republic.

 The Nazi flag, which would have been flown in the village.